 When you are getting your dog’s coat a brush, you’ll witness that there are changes in his skin conditions.

 Professional groomers are trained well to make sure that there are no abnormalities on the dog’s skin and the condition of the coat.

-In case you notice (the groomer) a scab, bump or any sign of an infection or skin disease, it is a good practice to make sure that the dog owner knows about it.
+In case you notice (the groomer) a scab, bumps, or any sign of an infection or skin disease, it is an excellent practice to make sure that the dog owner knows about it.
 But make sure you don’t give out a diagnosis as that might not be your area of expertise.

 It is a possibility that you can diagnose a few conditions.
 For instance, you see fleas or ticks; you can arrange or recommend a flea bath.
 But even in that case, you have to make the dog owner aware of it.
 Ask them to take the dog to a vet for further treatment.